 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: Unfortunately Horsey Windpump and the Staithe Stores are closed until further notice; due to damaged caused by the strong winter winds.
-We are sorry for the inconvenience and we are working hard to repair the damage and to open as soon as possible.
+Notice: Unfortunately Horsey Windpump is closed and access to the viewing area on Horsey mere is restricted until further notice; due to damaged caused by the strong winter winds.
+Horsey Staithe Stores is now open for weekends only from 10:00 to 16:30 until further notice.
+We are sorry for the inconvenience and we are working hard to repair the damage and to open fully as soon as possible.
 We will keep updating this notice to keep you informed with the latest information and opening times.

 Imposing five-storey drainage windpump